If your emails are landing in the spam folder, improving email deliverability should become your top priority.

 12. Get a dedicated IP address

-If you’re sending your email campaigns using email marketing software, you’re probably using a shared IP solution.
+If you’re sending your marketing emails using email marketing software, you’re probably using a shared IP solution.
 While for most marketers that’s the right approach, there are some downsides to it, too.

 For marketers with smaller email lists, a shared IP solution gives more flexibility and more stable deliverability.
 For example, they don’t need to be as careful about their email schedule or engagement rates.
 That’s because the IP reputation is built by all marketers who use these IPs to send their emails.